yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 Where `new_default_queue` is an array of strategies with a max length of 10, in which all strategies are currently active in the vault.

-The vaults QUEUE_MANAGER can also choose to not allow custom queues to be passed into the vault on withdraws at any time by turning on the 'override_custom_queue' flag by calling, `vault.set_override_custom_queue(True)`.
+The vaults QUEUE_MANAGER can also choose to not allow custom queues to be passed into the vault on withdraws at any time by turning on the 'use_default_queue' flag by calling, `vault.set_use_default_queue(True)`.

 ## Good to Know